BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 ### Documentation

-I'm just trying to get information on the page as best as I can.

 The in-editor help is defined in [nixCatsHelp](./nixCatsHelp).

 The [nixCats website](https://nixcats.org) is automatically generated from the help files and the main [README](./README.md).